swisscom/bugbounty/README.md

  * Open scope including all enterprise assets
  * Open-ended, unlimited duration

+The programme is self-managed, offers a wide range of technologies and vulnerability reports are triaged in-house by Swisscom employees.

 Participants are permitted to perform tests and investigations within the systems provided they act in good faith and respect the scope and rules described below.